-The Bowmore Devil’s Casks isn’t the sherry bomb I thought it was going to be.
+The Bowmore Devil’s Casks isn’t the overwhelming sherry bomb I thought it was going to be.
 It’s more like a sherry controlled explosion, which I love.
-I hate it when the sherry completely dominates the whisky flavors and instead of having a glass of nicely sweetened whisky you end up holding something that more resembles a whisky finished sherry and completely loses the point.
-The Bowmore Devil’s cask completely keeps on point and it’s absolutely stellar.
+I hate it when the sherry completely dominates and overwhelms the whisky and instead of having a glass of nicely sweetened whisky you end up sipping something that more resembles a whisky finished sherry and completely loses the point of marrying the two.
+The Bowmore Devil’s cask walks this line is absolutely fantastic.

 If you’ve tried the Bowmore Devil’s Casks add your thoughts and notes in the comments below.

 Age: 10 years

 Cask Strength | Non-Chill Filtered | Natural Color